-Server Room Environments supplies a range of data centre generators to protect critical IT facilities from prolonged mains power supply failures.
+Server Room Environments supplies a range of standby generators to protect critical IT facilities from prolonged mains power supply failures.
 Our project managers provide a complete service including site surveys, design, installation, electrical works including automatic mains failure (AMF) panels, fuelling, monitoring and maintenance.
-Please contact us for a site survey.
+Please contact us for a server room or datacentre generator site survey.

 Open-Frame or Canopied Generator Sets